Where does the route start and finish?

 There are several long steady climbs, up and down, and a couple of short steep sections with steps.
 There’s even a boggy patch to add interest.
 The steep, rocky track from Copacabana down to Winney Bay has been upgraded to concrete steps with handrail and boardwalk, thanks to Central Coast Council and Terrigal MP Adam Crouch, who secured funds from State Premier Mike Baird in 2015.

-Here's the map and the (2016) program.
-We'll put the 2017 program up here once it's finalised.
+Here's the map and the 2017 program.
 You'll be able to download this before you walk, and copies are available on the day.

 What if I run out of puff, time or the weather turns nasty?